History

 OSI General Director.
 Also headed stamping company Fergat.

 I can't find almost anything about Professor Bianco.
-He was OSI General Director from 1965 to early 1968.
+He was OSI General Director from 1965 to early 1968 while he was still Fergat Technical Director.
 He signs the first page of the OSI instructions manual and was present at the Georghausen Palace, Cologne, in January 10, 1967 during the OSI presentation to the German market.
+He liked horses and dogs much better than cars, and maybe for that reason there were horses and dogs in the Georghausen's OSI presentation.
 I also found some evidence of his work on Indestor in Turin at least from 1971 to 1973.

 Arrigo Olivetti, Dr.